babinc/away/README.md

 away -i
 ```

 Press "q" at any time to quit the program.
-The window does not need to be actived.
+The window does not need to be active.